 MegaHydrate – Powerful Antioxidant

-What are anti-oxidants?
-Antioxidants are key contributor to healthy and longevity.
-In his book, The Super Anti-Oxidants, James Balch, M.D., writes “The antioxidant network: Keeps your body youthful; Bolsters your natural defenses against cancer; Prevents and even reverses heart disease; Sharpens your mental edge… Long term use of antioxidants is recommended.”
-This is not a “quick fix” but part of a lifestyle change: a commitment with a perseverant attitude toward safeguarding and enhancing your” system.”
-James Balch, M.D., is co-author of more than four books and has sold over three million copies of the popular “Prescription for Nutritional Healing.”
+“The antioxidant network: Keeps your body youthful; Bolsters your natural defenses against cancer; Prevents and even reverses heart disease; Sharpens your mental edge… Long term use of antioxidants is recommended.
+This is not a ‘quick fix’ but part of a lifestyle change: a commitment with a perseverant attitude toward safeguarding and enhancing your system.”

 Comparing the effectiveness of the Silica Hydride in MegaHydrate on free radicals versus other natural, and even synthetic, antioxidant compounds clearly shows that Silica Hydride is 800% more effective than other known products or foods.